Nowadays it is common practice for companies to interview their candidates through Skype.

 With all this useful information and your own personal preparation, you’ll be walking into your first day at your dream job in no time!
 For more advice on how to get stand out, visit Europe Language Jobs‘ blog.

-Written by: Fanni Barsi
+Author: Fanni Barsi